Conventional Home Loans

 In a conventional mortgage the homeowner makes a monthly amortized payment to the lender; after each payment the equity increases within his or her property, and typically after the end of the term (e.g., 30 years) the mortgage has been paid in full and the property is released from the lender.

 In a reverse mortgage, the home owner makes no payments and all interest is added to the lien on the property.
+The homeowner's obligation to repay the loan is deferred until the owner dies, the home is sold, the owner leaves (e.g. into aged care), or the owner does not comply with the loan terms.
+The borrower is still responsible for paying property taxes, insurance, maintaining the property and otherwise comply with all loan terms.
 If the owner receives monthly payments, or a bulk payment of the available equity percentage for their age, then the debt on the property increases each month.

 Reverse Mortgage Highlights:

 House must be primary residence

 Mortgage must be either fully paid or have a small balance

 Payment can be a lump-sum, monthly cash payout, line of credit held in reserve, or combination of all three

 In many states can use proceeds for purchase of a new home